quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 are usually set at different times during the connection, so there will regularly be several instances of this event with different fields set.

 Note that some settings have two variations (one set locally, one requested by the remote peer).
 This is reflected in the `owner` field.
 As such, this field MUST be correct for all settings included a single event instance.
-If you need to log settings from two sides, you MUST emit two separate event instances.
+If the settings from two sides are required, they MUST be logged as two separate event instances.
+If the local peer decides to change its behavior based on remote peer's settings, a new event type can be used to reflect the outcome.

+By default, each setting is assumed to either be absent (has an `undefined` value) or have its default value (if it exists) at the start of the connection.
+Subsequently, each setting's value in a `parameters_set` event supersedes the previous value of that parameter if present.
+If a setting does not appear in a given `parameters_set` event, its value is unchanged.

 Implementations are not required to recognize, process or support every setting/parameter received in all situations.
 For example, QUIC implementations